-The use of BIM is in rapid growth in the largest construction markets and many countries worldwide have already institutionalized trough mandatory implementation in all public works.
-Although the USA was the first country to adopt BIM, the highest success rates of BIM are recorded in countries where BIM is required, such as the United Kingdom, based on specific standards and procedures.
+The use of BIM is in rapid growth in the largest construction markets and many countries worldwide have already institutionalized through the mandatory implementation in all public works.
+Although the USA was the first country to adopt BIM, the highest success rates of BIM are recorded in countries where BIM is mandated, such as the United Kingdom, based on specific standards and procedures.

-A second factor that prevents BIM from spreading is the confusion caused by the wide range of BIM software and the interoperability they have with each other, that is, the transfer of data from one software to another.
+A second factor that prevents BIM from spreading is the confusion caused by the wide range of BIM software and the interoperability they have with each other; the transfer of data from one software to another.

 Users must be able to extract models from one software to another regardless of the which program they use.
 The IFC standard from Building Smart International has been created to solve this issue and is subject to continuous improvement.

 But why are standards in the BIM process needed?
 BIM is a procedure and procedures need standards and guidelines to be effective and accurate.

 Standards exist in many sectors of our lives and improve the quality of the various daily use items, such as standards already applied to food and electricity, but also to products of the construction itself. such as windows, materials, etc. Overall, the manufacturing industry and sector collaboration is no exception, and standards can contribute to producing optimum cooperative processes and deliverables for building projects through BIM.

 In the United Kingdom, national BIM standards have been developed due to the relevant mandate for adopting the BIM.
 The UK BIM standards refer in detail to the BIM Maturity and consist of a large number of documents which define in a clear way procedures, roles, deliverables, levels, and so on.
 Other countries such as Finland, Norway and Singapore also have national BIM standards and most countries worldwide plan to follow suit.